 Penalty Infringement Notices (PIN)

+Prosecutions are pursued for serious matters or systemic non-compliant conduct and litigation is in the public interest.
 In very serious cases the RTA may commence criminal proceedings against an individual or corporation in the Magistrates Court.
 This is a different legal avenue to an unresolved tenancy disagreement or breach of agreement which would proceed to the Queensland Civil Administrative Tribunal (QCAT) where unresolved tenancy disagreements can be heard.

 If the other party is found guilty, the RTA may publish the court results for consumer protection and to encourage voluntary compliance with the Act through increased awareness.
-More information is available on prosecutions.
+More information is available on Prosecutions.

 Parties to an investigation can request a formal review of the decisions and the process if they are dissatisfied with the outcome.